opulo-inc/ohai/docs/operations/print-farm/index.md

 ### Sending

 We use a utility to upload all sliced files to our print farm.
-Open FarmUpload on your computer, select the `settings.json` file in the "Print Farm Files" Drive folder, and select the newly filled `slice` folder.
+Open [FarmUpload](https://github.com/opulo-inc/farm-upload/releases) on your computer, select the `settings.json` file in the "Print Farm Files" Drive folder, and select the newly filled `slice` folder.

+### Making Kanban Cards

+Before switching over the farm, you need to update the Kanban cards.

+1. Go to the [Opulo Kanban Card Document](https://docs.google.com/presentation/d/1iP0LQSKqcGVxUUVWdpAv4Ua863dX2MB9aPtw2I8KEZI/edit).
+There is a card type called "Kanban" that you should use when making new cards.
+Do the following:
+   1. Delete cards for any parts that are not part of the new build.
+   2. Add new cards for any new parts.
+   3. Edit any cards for parts that have changed (material, color, build plate).
+2. Print any changed or new cards on the Dymo label printer.
+3. Grab the "Kanban Supplies" box on the rack by the print farm to get the printed cards you can affix the labels to.

-### Notify
+### Officially Change Over

+1. Find the print bins for all parts that have changed, and parts that are no longer needed.
+Throw away all the parts in the bins, and the kanban cards for the parts that have new cards.
+2. Put all the new cards you made in the last section into new bins to support the new parts.
-1. Next to the print farm is a board with the current version of each product.
+3. Next to the print farm is a board with the current version of each product.
 Update to the verison you just sliced for.
-2. Post in #factory-floor about the version change, and that folks should be mindful of the new version.
+4. Post in #factory-floor about the version change, and that folks should be mindful of the new version when selecting the print to run from the printer.
-3. Check the "Update Print Farm" Mattermost Playbook for this release.

 ## Running the Print Farm